HH 32x7.8 [M5] / N38

 - They exhibit extremely high magnetic induction on the surface of the magnet,

-- Key role in modern technologies – are utilized in HDD drives, electric drive mechanisms, medical devices and other advanced devices.
+- Key role in modern technologies – find application in computer drives, electric motors, medical equipment or other modern machines.

 Disadvantages of neodymium magnets: